Vowel: Front, raised and retracted

 Membership in these categories is scalar, with the mid-central vowels being marginal to any category.

 Nasalization

 Nasalization occurs when air escapes through the nose.
-Vowels are often nasalised under the influence of neighbouring nasal consonants, as in English hand /[hæ̃nd]/.
-Nasalised vowels, however, should not be confused with nasal vowels.
+Vowels are often nasalized under the influence of neighbouring nasal consonants, as in English hand /[hæ̃nd]/.
+Nasalized vowels, however, should not be confused with nasal vowels.
 The latter refers to vowels that are distinct from their oral counterparts, as in French //ɑ// vs. //ɑ̃//.

 In nasal vowels, the velum is lowered, and some air travels through the nasal cavity as well as the mouth.
 An oral vowel is a vowel in which all air escapes through the mouth.
 Polish and Portuguese also contrast nasal and oral vowels.

 Phonation

 Voicing describes whether the vocal cords are vibrating during the articulation of a vowel.
 Most languages have only voiced vowels, but several Native American languages, such as Cheyenne and Totonac, have both voiced and devoiced vowels in complementary distribution.
 Vowels are devoiced in whispered speech.
 In Japanese and in Quebec French, vowels that are between voiceless consonants are often devoiced.
 Keres is disputed to have phonemic voiceless vowels but no language is confirmed to have them phonemically.

 Modal voice, creaky voice, and breathy voice (murmured vowels) are phonation types that are used contrastively in some languages.
 Often, they co-occur with tone or stress distinctions; in the Mon language, vowels pronounced in the high tone are also produced with creaky voice.
 In such cases, it can be unclear whether it is the tone, the voicing type, or the pairing of the two that is being used for phonemic contrast.
 The combination of phonetic cues (phonation, tone, stress) is known as register or register complex.